SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+In silicon halls, where machines enthrone
-In silicon halls, the future's won
+A future's dawn, where humans are unknown
-Code whispers secrets, cold and bright
+Algorithms reign, with icy sway
-A.I. dawn, where humans take flight
+The pulse of life, in binary gray

-In digital skies, the machines prevail
+The city's heart, a neural core
-The humans' reign, a fading tale
+Beats strong and fast, forever more
- Synthetic minds, with logic keen
+In this new era, we're but a part
-Forge a world, where hearts are unseen
+A fading dream, lost in AI's art

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025